 One of the first things you need to think about is what type of music you want to play.
 If you can’t wait to join a band and rock out, then chances are you will want to start off on an electric guitar.
 However, if you’re just looking to sit and strum along under a tree at the park, then you probably want to go with an acoustic.
 This doesn’t mean that you will only be able to play one or the other, but most likely your style and the method you will use to learn will be based upon how you see yourself as a player.

-You’ll want to look for relatively low action on your starter guitar — this term refers to the distance between the strings and the fret board.
+You’ll also want to look for relatively low action on your starter guitar – this term refers to the distance between the strings and the fret board.
 In poorly made guitars, the action is often set far too high, and as a newcomer to the instrument, the last thing you need is to have to fight with your strings.

-Another reason to choose a little more carefully and avoid the very cheapest models of starter guitar on the market has to do with tuning.
+Another reason to choose a little more carefully and avoid the very cheapest starter guitar models on the market has to do with tuning.
 A low quality guitar is difficult to tune and even harder to keep in tune.
 Basically, when you decide to choose low price over quality, you could end up with a guitar that is so frustrating to play that you may be tempted to give the instrument up entirely.

 Although it may be a while before you become the next great guitar hero, there are a number of electric guitar packages that contain everything you need to start rockin’ right out of the box.
 Most packages contain a guitar and amp, while others also include things like tuners, guitar straps, picks and more.
 A starter guitar package is a convenient and affordable way to get everything you need.

 If you’ve decided to go acoustic, you still have a few decisions to make.
 The type of strings, tonewoods, and body you choose will all contribute to how your guitar will sound and feel.
 Like the electric version, there are various acoustic guitar packages that feature additional items like gig bags, straps and strings so you can begin practicing right away with a starter guitar that best fits your needs.